kizniche/Mycodo/mycodo-manual.rst

     power
     a

 From here, you can create any Python code to react to button presses on your remote.
+You can also set up the Mycodo Function Trigger: Infrared Remote Input and trigger events in response to Mycodo detecting specific button presses.
+See `Infrared Remote Input Options <#infrared-remote-input-options>`__ for configuring this trigger.

 In order to send an IR signal to your IR LED, connect your LED to the GPIO defined with ``gpio_out_pin=17`` in ``/boot/config.txt``.
 You can test if your LED is working by creating a file, ``LED_blink.py``, replacing ``17`` with the pin connected to your LED: